lazycomp/manifesto/README.md

 - Coordinate with fellow peers with dignity and mutual respect.
 Be kind, nobody is all-knowing, not us for sure, and not even you.
 - When suggesting, designing and implementing things, always have the end-user's perspective and interest in mind.
-- Do your best now, or later you'll have more work to do.
-But don't necessarily do more than is required.
+- Plan ahead and implement things thoroughly, including improbable contingencies but at the limit of overdoing it.
+This will make life easier for you and others.
 Be smart lazy.
 - Maintain a clear design and roadmap.
 System architecture decisions must be well argumented and timed.
-- HAVE FUN :)
+- HAVE FUN ;)

-## Want more? adhere and add here :)
+## Want more? adhere and add here...